Iwamura Michitoshi

 Baron Iwamura Michitoshi (岩村 通俊) was a Japanese statesman, active in Meiji period Japan.
-He was the first Director of the Hokkaidō Agency from January 26, 1886 through June 15, 1888.
+He was the first Director of the Hokkaidō Agency from 26 January 1886 through 15 June 1888.

 Biography

 Iwamura was born in Kōchi as the eldest son to a samurai family serving the Tosa Domain.
 He studied swordsmanship under Okada Izō.
 During the Boshin War of the Meiji Restoration, he fought under the imperial banner, in the Battle of Hokuetsu in 1868-1869.

 In July 1874, Iwamura was appointed governor of Saga Prefecture.
 Coming shortly after the Saga Rebellion, this was regarded as a hardship posting.
 In 1876, he was reported to the Yamaguchi Prefecture regional office, where he coordinated central government preparations in the Satsuma Rebellion.
 He was appointed governor of Kagoshima Prefecture, in which capacity he supervised the funeral ceremonies for Saigō Takamori.
 As a reward for his services, he returned to Tokyo as a member of the Genrōin and Chairman of the Board of Audit.
 From April to December 1883, he served as the 3rd Governor of Okinawa Prefecture.

-After serving in Okinawa for two years, Iwamura was reassigned to the other end of Japan, serving as first Director of the Hokkaidō Agency from January 26, 1886 through June 15, 1888.
+After serving in Okinawa for two years, Iwamura was reassigned to the other end of Japan, serving as first Director of the Hokkaidō Agency from 26 January 1886 through 15 June 1888.
 During his time in Hokkaidō, he supervised the completion of the Hokkaidō Agency HQ in Sapporo, and strongly promoted the development of Asahikawa.
-He then returned to Tokyo, where he held the post of chairman of the Genrōin from June 14, 1888 to October 20, 1890.
-He was selected to serve as Minister of Agriculture and Commerce under the 1st Yamagata administration from December 24, 1889 to May 17, 1890.
+He then returned to Tokyo, where he held the post of chairman of the Genrōin from 14 June 1888 to 20 October 1890.
+He was selected to serve as Minister of Agriculture and Commerce under the 1st Yamagata administration from 24 December 1889 to 17 May 1890.

-On June 5, 1896, Iwamura was awarded the title of viscount (shishaku) under the kazoku peerage system, and received the Grand Cordon of the Order of the Sacred Treasure later the same year.
+On 5 June 1896, Iwamura was awarded the title of viscount (shishaku) under the kazoku peerage system, and received the Grand Cordon of the Order of the Sacred Treasure later the same year.
 He served as an advisor to Emperor Meiji, and was appointed to a seat in the House of Peers.
-He was also awarded the Order of the Rising Sun, 1st class on June 23, 1904.
-He died in Tokyo on February 12, 1915, and his grave is at the Yanaka Cemetery in Tokyo.
+He was also awarded the Order of the Rising Sun, 1st class on 23 June 1904.
+He died in Tokyo on 12 February 1915, and his grave is at the Yanaka Cemetery in Tokyo.